-When you first become credentialed/paneled with insurance companies, you will set up the payment method for reimbursement on your filed claims.
+When you first become credentialed/paneled with insurance companies, you will set up the payment method for reimbursement for claims you file to that payer.
 When you begin submitting claims from your SimplePractice account, the insurance companies will continue to pay you in the same way.

 Some payers will offer paper checks by mail, while others may allow you to set up an electric funds transfer (EFT), which directly deposits the money into your bank account:

 - Paper checks.
-By default, insurance payers will send a paper check to the address in box 33 of your claim form as they have that address on file.
+By default, insurance payers will send a paper check either to a specific billing address associated with your billing NPI when you credentialed/paneled/became an out-of-network provider or to the billing address in box 33 of your claim form.

 - Electronic Fund Transfers (EFT).
 Most payers provide the option to receive your claim payment via direct deposit to a designated bank account.
 Certain payers will require that this payment method be setup before allowing you to enroll for payment reports through SimplePractice.

 Tip: If you'd like to see what payment options the insurance companies you work with offer, you can call their Provider Services number to inquire about more information or to update your current payment method.